vivocha/bot-sdk/README.md

 ### [Dialogflow: integration guidelines](#dialogflow-integration-guidelines)

 [Dialogflow Bot Platform](https://dialogflow.com) allows the creation of conversation flows using its nice Intents feature.

+At the moment, the current version of the Vivocha built-in driver for Dialogflow supports **API V1 only**.
+Thus, be sure to select *API V1* when configuring your agent in the Dialogflow Console.

 Feel free to build your conversation flow as you prefer, related to the specific Bot application domain, BUT, in order to properly work with Vivocha taking advantage of the out-of-the-box support it provides, it is mandatory to follow some guidelines:

 1. Must exists in Dialogflow an intent configured to be triggered by a start event.
 The start event name configured in a Dialogflow intent must exactly match the start event configured in Vivocha; Default is: `start`.